Giraffe Ranch Florida – Why You Should Visit!

 Drive-thru Safari

 This is a new offering for both Giraffe Ranch and Safari Wilderness.
-Now, you can stay in your vehicle and follow a guide in a lead vehicle that will provide real-time commentary through an FM transmitter that you can hear on your FM car radio.
+Now, you can stay in your vehicle and follow a guide in a lead vehicle that provides real-time commentary via an FM transmitter you can hear on your FM car radio.

 Customized Vehicle Safari

 This safari takes place on a custom converted 4x bus.
-You will be safe and comfortable and get a terrific view as each vehicle has shade canopies and stadium seating.
+You will be safe and comfortable, and you will get a terrific view, as each vehicle has shade canopies and stadium seating.

 Camel Safari